 Belfast, the capital city of Northern Ireland, is a capital with plenty of curious ancient history behind it.
 The city remains one of the largest on the Irish island on the whole, and while it has been a city fraught with conflict over the years, there is still much in the way of positivity and fascination we can derive from its unique history and journey.
-Here are 19 interesting facts about Belfast to help clue you in.
+Here are 19 fun facts about Belfast to help clue you in.

 Belfast remains the second-largest city on the Irish island, though the largest, Dublin, is the capital of the Republic of Ireland, or Eire.
 Belfast is technically part of the United Kingdom, despite being overseas.

 2. It was once a major cotton producer.

 Belfast thrived during the Industrial Revolution, growing into a major producer and provider of cotton for linen.

 This is thought to have occurred partly as a result of the USA falling into civil war, which then forced Europe to find alternative channels for cotton.